mike-lischke/jree/doc/features.md

 console.log(1 + i1 + i2);
 ```

 which prints `1458`.
 Unfortunately, the typescript compiler issues an error for the console call, saying that you cannot add a number and an `Integer` type, which is plain wrong, because obviously this is valid JS code.
-You can work around this error either by using the unary `+` in addition to the binary operator, wrap the `Integer` instance in a TypeScript `Number`, cast the `Integer` objects to `any`, add a `.valueOf()` call to each object or suppress the error.
+You can work around this problem using one of these methods:

+- Add the unary `+` operator in front of the `Integer` instance, forcing so a primitive type coercion.
+- Wrap the `Integer` instance in a TypeScript `Number` (which also triggers primitive type coercion)
+- Cast the `Integer` instance to `any` or
+- Add a `.valueOf()` or `.intValue()` call to each object.

 See also this [years old Typescript issue](https://github.com/microsoft/TypeScript/issues/2361) about this matter.

 If you use ESLint as your linter, you may want to disable two rules that get in the way with the described approach, which are [@typescript-eslint/restrict-template-expressions](https://typescript-eslint.io/rules/restrict-template-expressions) and [@typescript-eslint/restrict-plus-operands](https://typescript-eslint.io/rules/restrict-plus-operands).